Crypto-TII/CryptographicEstimators/docs/tests.md

 This section provides an overview of the testing architecture for our Python library, which employs two main testing approaches:

-- **Known Answer Tests (KATs):** These tests, standard in cryptography, verify the correctness of our implementation by comparing outputs with known results for specific inputs.
-This approach ensures that cryptographic primitives and algorithms are implemented correctly.
+- **Known Answer Tests (KATs):** These tests verify the accuracy of the estimates made by the CryptographicEstimators library.
+Here one compares the estimates by CryptographicEstimators with the one of existing external estimators which are widely accepted as correct by the cryptographic community.

 - **Doctests:** These tests live within the code's docstrings, serving a dual purpose.
 They illustrate how to use functions and classes through practical examples, while simultaneously ensuring the code behaves as documented.